jlangch/venice/doc/readme/functions.md

 ## Function Composition

 Creates a new function composed of one or more functions.
-The composed functions are executed form right to left.
+The composed functions are executed from right to left.

 `(comp not zero?)` is equivalent to `(fn [x] (not (zero? x))`